Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Defeat all monsters in Hidden Place 5
 ```

-Follow the path behind the tree in the Graveyard.
+Follow the path behind the tree in the **Tomb of Tears**.
 Get past the statues by destroying them with the pumpkins.
 Follow the path and when you reach an open area, go inside an open tomb you should find to the right full of vines.

 The first time you defeat all the enemies you'll be rewarded with a **Crystal Skull**.
 Defeating them again for the second time will reward you with a **Troll Skeleton Figurine**.